Updated: May 31

 Regardless of where you start, your programme will have to be progressed over time (using increasingly heavier weights) until your tendon has regained the strength and capacity it needs to do the activities you want to do.

 The main thing to remember is that a decrease in symptoms may not be the first thing you notice when taking up these exercises.
-An indication that your Achilles is getting better will be the fact that you start to find your exercises easier and that you’re able to progress them without your pain increasing.
+An indication that your Achilles is getting better will be when you start to find your exercises easier and when you’re able to progress them without your pain increasing.
 It’s usually only after a few weeks of progressing them that you start to notice a greater reduction in symptoms.

 How we can help

 Need more help with your Achilles injury?
 You’re welcome to consult one of the team at TMA online via video call for an assessment of your injury and a tailored treatment plan.